laurentsebag/android-wifi-timer/README.md

 long you would like before restoring it.
 After that amount of time has passed, your wifi will be automatically turned back on.

-_"Since 2.3.3 on my Nexus One, I started to have less battery time.
-I did this little app to save my battery while I'm at work and don't have a wifi access point.
-I hope this application can be useful for you too!"_

 ### [Download now!](https://play.google.com/store/apps/details?id=org.laurentsebag.wifitimer)

 -------------------------------------------------------------------------------